Whether you are a first-time buyer or an investor, we are here to help.

 £35.00 plus VAT (£7.00)

-The above fees are inclusive in that we do not add further fee charges for miscellaneous items (although Disbursements are payable in addition as dealt with below)
+The above fees are 'inclusive' in that we do not add further fee charges for miscellaneous items (although Disbursements are payable in addition as dealt with below).
+Please 'phone us for a specific estimate for your transaction.

 We do not enter into any “referral fee” payment arrangements with estate agents or anyone else.